TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 ## [Comparison of Different Modeling Approaches](@id comparison)

-This section quantifies the advantages of the [`flexible connection`](@ref flex-asset-connection) and [`flexible time resolution`](@ref flex-time-res) in the *TulipaEnergyModel.jl* modeling approach.
+This section quantifies the advantages of the [`flexible connection`](@ref flex-asset-connection) and [`flexible time resolution`](@ref flex-time-res) in the *TulipaEnergyModel.jl* modelling approach.
 So, let us consider three different approaches based on the same example:

-1. Classic approach with hourly resolution: This approach need and extra asset, called `node`, to create the hybrid operation of the `phs` and `wind` assets.
+1. Classic approach with hourly resolution: This approach needs an extra asset, called `node`, to create the hybrid operation of the `phs` and `wind` assets.
-2. Flexible connection with hourly resolution: This approach use the flexible connection to represent the hybrid operation of the  `phs` and `wind` assets.
+2. Flexible connection with hourly resolution: This approach uses the flexible connection to represent the hybrid operation of the  `phs` and `wind` assets.
-3. Flexible connection and time resolution: This approach use both features, the felxible connection and the flexible time resolution.
+3. Flexible connection and time resolution: This approach uses both features, the flexible connection and the flexible time resolution.

 > **Note:** *TulipaEnergyModel.jl* is flexible enough to allow any of these three approaches to the model through the input data.